 A classic Colorado backpacking loop in the Indian Peaks Wilderness with d-low.

 My buddy d-low is a newly minted father.
-Weekends are no longer strictly about the outdoors but also about working in the yard, helping to maintain his household and the day-to-day activities involved in raising a child with his wife Wendy.
+Weekends are no longer strictly about the outdoors but also about working in the yard, helping to maintain his household and the day-to-day activities involved in raising a child with his someone Wendy.

 As with me, d-low works a job that can be fast paced and stressful at times.
 Also, as with me, he needs time spent in the mountains to decompress, recover and rejuvenate after working a job he calls The Crisis Center (I call where I work “The Salt Mine“).